2025 Receiving Stats

 Subscribe now to instantly reveal our take on this news.

-Slayton (calf) was a limited practice participant Wednesday, Dan Salomone of the Giants' official site reports.
+Slayton (hamstring) was listed as limited on Thursday's estimated injury report, Dan Salomone of the Giants' official site reports.

 ANALYSIS